 18.2.
 Frequency of data collection

 The source data are collected and processed continuously by IND.
-In order to submit the data to Eurostat, compilations of the data are made on a monthly, quarterly and annual base.
+In order to submit the data to Eurostat, compilations of the data are made on a monthly, quarterly and annual base by IND, and send to CBS.

 For table A21, all source data are collected and processed continuously by COA.
-In order to submit the data to Eurostat, compilations of the data are made on an annual base.
+In order to submit the data to Eurostat, compilations of the data are made on an annual base by COA and send to CBS.

 18.3.
 Data collection

-For all tables except A21: The sole source for the datasets for year 2012 and onwards is METIS, the IND datawarehouse, based on INDIGO, the IND registration system.
-The datasets for the years 2008 through 2011 are based on INDIS, the former registration system of the Netherlands.
+For all tables except A21: The data is based on an administrative data process: individual data records concerning an application, a grant or a decision are registered within 1 to 2 days in INDIGO (the IND registration system responsible for the asylum procedure).
+From METIS, the data warehouse based on INDIGO, the asylum tables are extracted based on the Eurostat technical guidelines.
+For the datasets for year 2012 and onwards, the only source is METIS, the IND data warehouse, based on INDIGO, the IND registration system.
+The datasets for the years 2008 to 2011 are based on INDIS, the former registration system of the Netherlands.
 (There is no break in the time series from 2011 to 2012).

 For table A21: the sole source is the registration system of COA.